Research Opportunities

 Even if the career you are interested in is not traditionally associated with research, participating in research can still be valuable!
 By becoming part of one of the Georgetown psychology labs you can develop skills required for data processing, critical thinking, critical analyses, communication, and much more.
 In addition, being part of a lab allows students to create strong connections with a specific professor and the other students in the lab.

 Many research laboratories in the Department conduct empirical research projects in which they welcome the participation of undergraduates who wish to assist in the collection or coding of data, screening and recruitment of participants, and other elements of laboratory research such as conducting literature searches and attending weekly laboratory meetings.
-Please visit our Faculty and Research Topics pages to learn more about the research conducted by members of our Faculty.
+Please visit our Faculty pages to learn more about the research conducted by members of our Faculty.

 The Georgetown Undergraduate Research Opportunities Program (GUROP) offers highly motivated students the opportunity to learn more about research in a discipline of their choosing and experience the rewards of scholarly research by working with faculty on their research projects: